Grace Millane murder trial: Accused on CCTV cameras moving body, buying shovel

 After bringing the trolley to his room, he leaves with it carrying two suitcases and a black sports bag.

-Millane's parents, seated in the back of the courtroom, began to cry as they watched the accused move the suitcase which contained their daughter's body.
+Millane's parents, seated in the back of the courtroom, began to cry as they watched the footage of the accused moving the suitcase which contained their daughter's body.

 The accused is then seen parking the car with the bags in a nearby carpark, before he again returns to a supermarket and buys gloves and carpet stain remover.